jonathanbitton/Wavelet-WAI/python/README.md

 ## **Description**
-This project contains a fully customizable continuous wavelet transform implementation for python.\n It presents a CWT-based analysis, using the **Wavelet Area Interpretation**, and its possible applications for python.
+This project contains a fully customizable continuous wavelet transform implementation for python.

+It presents a CWT-based analysis, using the **Wavelet Area Interpretation**, and its possible applications for python.

 ## Installation